 SimCenter: National Center for Computational Engineering

-Euler-based Aircraft Design Contest
+Aircraft Performance Design Contest

-Goal: To inspire students to learn about Aerospace Engineering motivate them to pursue a career in a STEM field, and extend their Calculus abilities from simple function integration to numerical integration using principals already introduced in their Calculus courses such as Engineering
+Goal: To inspire third- and fourth-year HS students to learn about Engineering and Design, motivate them to consider a career in a STEM-related field, and extend their Calculus abilities from simple function integration to numerical integration using principals already introduced in their Calculus courses.

-Background: Using the tutorial supplied on the website that incorporates, students can gain an understanding of the basics of sub, trans, and supersonic flight using a NACA0012 airfoil.
-Based on the pressure solutions given after each Euler solve, students will be able to make lift and discuss the concepts of drag and shock formation predictions.
+Background: Using a computational simulation-based tutorial on the SimCenter website that incorporates a simple airfoil, students can gain an understanding of the basics of fluid mechanics in different flight regimes .
+Based on the computed solutions for pressure on the airfoil surface, students will be able to estimate net force acting on the airfoil.

-Contest: Use the online Euler solver, tutorials, and online research into the basics of flight (lift and drag) write a single five-page paper (with introduction and conclusion) explaining the following three scenarios:
+Objective: Use the online fluid-flow simulator, tutorials, and online research to learn about one of the most important influences acting on an aircraft in flight -- net force due to changes in pressure --, and write a single five-page paper (with introduction and conclusion) explaining the results of your investigation for the following cases

-Subsonic: How and why does lift change based on angle of attack at (use three separate angles of attack (i.e., -2, 0, 2)) Mach = 0.55?Transonic: How and why does shock formation change based on angle of attack (use three separate angles of attack (i.e., -2, 0, 2)) at Mach = 0.75?Supersonic: How and why does lift change based on angle of attack (use three separate angles of attack (i.e., -2, 0, 2)) at Mach = 1.05?and drag are
+For a low speed (Subsonic, Mach = 0.5†) flow: Using various values of angle of attack‡, determine the change in net force based on changes in angle of attack‡.
+Use angles of attack of -2, 0, +2, +4, and +6.

+Net force is calculated by integrating the surface pressure around the airfoil.

 In order to do this without the need to write computer code (although a brief explanation of the conventions used to do so is provided in a Graduate Student tutorial on the website), please view the “Numeric Integration with Riemann Sums” portion of this document.
-This will help you calculate lift for the airfoil using the Cp plots supplied by running cases with the given constraints.
+This will help you calculate net force for the airfoil using the Cp plots supplied by running cases with the given constraints.
 Please consult the tutorial for HS students on the website for more background and instructions on using the solver.

 Rules: Participants must be enrolled with junior or senior status in a high school in Tennesee, Georgia, or Alabama.
-Students must submit a five-page word processed write-up (any mathematics discussed can be typeset using MathType, Equation Editor (Insert…Object… in MS Word), or LaTex), double-spaced, using 12 point Arial or Times New Roman font, with 1 inch margins; this must include at least one self-made graph (on Excel, etc.) giving the lift results for each of the three above cases, with axes labeled.
+Students must submit a five-page word processed report (any mathematics discussed can be typeset using MathType, Equation Editor (Insert…Object… in MS Word), or LaTex), double-spaced, using 12 point Arial or Times New Roman font, with 1 inch margins; this must include at least one self-made graph (on Excel, etc.) net force results for each of the three above cases, with axes labeled.
 If you do not wish to scan your hand drawn integrations, you may include copies or originals as an appendix.
 Entries will be judged for grammar, correctness of results, amount of content fit within constraints, and proper use of graphs.

 Contact: Submissions can either be sent electronically (in MS Word, OpenOffice, or PDF format) to Vincent-Betro@utc.edu OR via mail to: